 Under the GDPR, the controller or the processor are required to maintain a record of processing operations carried out under their responsibility or on behalf of the controller.

-Although maintaining the record of processing activities is not a mandatory task of the DPO, it is possible to assign this task to him/her.
+Although maintaining the record of processing activities is not a required task of the DPO, it is possible to contractually assign this task to him/her.